 Both years are supported by a series of tutorials.
 Teaching will be on site at the Royal Botanic Garden Edinburgh and associated sites around Scotland.

-Students aiming to enter the Diploma course are expected to have a reasonable level of skill in artistic illustration, ideally botanical or plant in subject, and should have a demonstrable interest in the area of study.
+Students aiming to enter either Diploma course are expected to have a reasonable level of skill in artistic illustration, ideally botanical or plant in subject, and should have a demonstrable interest in the area of study.
 Selection of students is through portfolio assessment and interview.

 How to apply

-You can download the Applicant's Handbooks from the 'Downloads' box on the right.
+You can download the Applicant's Handbooks for both courses from the 'Downloads' box on the right.
 The Applicant's Handbook contains further information on the courses and an application form.
 If the information in the Handbook does not answer any questions you may have, please contact the Education office via our enquiry form (select 'Education') or directly at:

 Royal Botanic Garden Edinburgh